 Telephone numbers are allocated by the Public Utilities Commission and afterwards registered and included in a database by the Electronic Communications Office.
-Network identifying codes are allocated by Regulations of Government (Cabinet of Ministers).
+Network identifying codes are allocated by the Government with the Regulations.

 6.2 Are there any special rules which govern the use of telephone numbers?